dichen001/CodeOn/README.md

 ## Log

 ### 02/24/2018 Sunday
-- Discuss the roadmap and the goal to achieve.
+- Discussed the roadmap and the goal to achieve.
-- Get prepared for the mindset.
+- Got prepared for the mindset.
-- Get familiar with the tools and materials.
+- Got familiar with the tools and materials.
+- Introduced several basic data structures.